-Do you think that this pricing system could never work for you?
-Do you think that you could charge the 'going rate' and make a living doing what you love?
+Do you think that this pricing system could ever work for you?
+Do you think that you could charge the going rate and make a living doing what you love?

 Would you like to prove me wrong?

 Please do.
 Just document everything you do in financial statements.
 You could teach me something.